Gaza Hospital Shut After Israeli Raid, Director Held: Health Officials - UrduPoint

 The assault on Kamal Adwan Hospital has rendered the facility "useless", further worsening Gaza's severe health crisis, the Palestinian territory's health officials said.

-"This morning's raid on Kamal Adwan Hospital has put this last major health facility in north Gaza out of service.
-Initial reports indicate that some key departments were severely burnt and destroyed during the raid," the World Health Organization said overnight on X, referring to the Israeli operation that began in the early hours of Friday.
+The World Health Organisation said the operation had put the "last major health facility in north Gaza out of service".

+"Initial reports indicate that some key departments were severely burnt and destroyed during the raid," it added in a statement on X.

-The WHO said 60 health workers and 25 patients in critical condition, including some on ventilators, reportedly remain in the hospital.
+The WHO said 60 health workers and 25 patients in critical condition, including some on ventilators, reportedly remained in the hospital.

 Patients in moderate to severe condition were forced to evacuate to the destroyed, non-functioning Indonesian Hospital, the UN health agency said, adding it was "deeply concerned for their safety".

-Hamas-run Gaza's health ministry reported that Israeli forces detained Kamal Adwan Hospital's director, Hossam Abu Safiyeh, along with several medical staff members.
+Hamas-run Gaza's health ministry reported that Israeli forces had detained Kamal Adwan's director, Hossam Abu Safiyeh, along with several medical staff members.

+AFP was unable to independently verify whether Abu Safiyeh had been detained, but multiple attempts to reach him were unsuccessful.

 Gaza's civil defence agency said Abu Safiyeh was held alongside its north Gaza chief, Ahmed Hassan al-Kahlout.